Fifteen minutes is all you need to make this luscious Kung Pao Tofu recipe!

 It’s thicker, darker, and has a slightly different flavor than regular soy sauce.
 It adds a dark, caramel color to sauces, which is what makes this kung pao tofu so damn pretty.
 Invest in one bottle and it will last you for ages.

 If you absolutely must, you can swap it out for more regular soy sauce.
 Use half as much, because dark soy sauce isn’t as salty as light (*regular*) soy sauce.
 So, for example, in this recipe if you wanted to replace the 2 teaspoons of dark soy sauce, you’d want to use 1 teaspoon of light soy sauce.
 In addition to the 2 teaspoons that the recipe already calls for.
 So 3 teaspoons.
 So a tablespoon.
 Wow, glad I didn’t make that confusing.

 Second: Chinkiang vinegar.

 I know, right?
-What the hell is this nonsense?
+What the heck is this nonsense?
 First, let me say that if you are trying to make this RIGHT NOW and don’t have this on hand, you can swap it out for equal parts balsamic vinegar and apple cider vinegar.
 The flavor will be slightly different but it is still SUPER tasty.
 I did this all the time before I finally bucked up and ordered a bottle through Amazon.
 I could also buy it at the Asian import market in town, but the UPS guy is here every day anyway, soooo…..yeah.
-Here is the link for you:

-Funny story, two days after I ordered this online I saw it on the shelves of my local Fred Meyer.
+Funny story, two days after I ordered this online I saw it on the shelves of my local grocery store.
 Who woulda thought?

 Right, so chinkiang is a rice-based black vinegar.
 I don’t really know how else to explain it except to say that it is kind of like a Chinese-style balsamic vinegar.
 But not so… balsamic-y?